Crypto-TII/AutoND/README.md

 _(This work has been submitted and is currently under review.
 Please keep this code confidential.)_

 ## Note
-In our manuscript we present results on SPECK64, SPECK128, SIMON64, SIMON128, the GIMLI-PERMUTATION, HIGHT, LEA, TEA, XTEA and PRESENT.
+In our manuscript we present results on SPECK32, SPECK64, SPECK128, SIMON64, SIMON128, the GIMLI-PERMUTATION, HIGHT, LEA, TEA, XTEA and PRESENT.
 Our cipher implementations are automatically generated with a proprietary library, so we prefer to not publish them for now.
-We provide the SPECK implementation of Gohr [TODO] as an example.
+We provide the SPECK32, SPECK64, SPECK128, implementation inspired by that of Gohr as an example.

 ## Demo for SPECK32
 Please run the code by executing